-Implant over-dentures get some support from your gums and retention from the implants.
-Basically the solution is a regular denture that snaps onto dental implants.
+Implant over-dentures get support from your gums and jaw bone during eating.
+And the implants and attachments keep the teeth stable so they do not move or become dislodged.
+Basically the implant denture is a traditional denture that snaps onto dental implants.
 The implants have a special connector called an abutment that acts like the male side of a “snap.”
 Inside the denture is a locator precision attachment that mimics the female side of a “snap.”
 Conventional dentures sit on the gums and fit less firmly.
 Snap-On dentures are anchored by multiple implants.
 The teeth are removable but do not slip and slide.
 With this simple and affordable solution you can forget about sores caused by loose-fitting dentures.
 The snap in teeth solution prevents teeth from coming dislodged during eating, talking or exercise.

 Implant Denture Procedure:

 Dentures that snap on require 2-4 implants per jaw for a full upper or lower set of teeth.
 The number of implants depends on the size and strength of the jaws.
-And the number of implant roots also depends on the desired design of the teeth.
-For example, with four implants, the denture teeth can be designed to avoid the teeth covering the entire palate.
+The number of implant needed per jaw also depends on the desired design of the teeth.
+For example, with four implants, the implant denture is designed without touching the palate.
 However, an upper denture design involving only 2 implants needs to cover the entire palate.
 Implants for this procedure are usually placed in the jawbone at the front of the mouth because there tends to be more bone in the front of the jaw than in the back.
 If 4 implants are to be placed, there will need to be two more implants placed in the back part of the jaw.

-Removable implant overdenture cases can typically be complete in 2-4 months depending on the health of the patient and how much oral surgery needs to be done.
+Removable implant over denture cases can typically be completed in 2-4 months depending on the health of the patient and how much oral surgery needs to be done.
 In many cases teeth will need to be removed, bone grafting may need to be done.
 Of course, implants will need to be placed into the jaw.
 In cases where all the teeth are missing, only implants will need to be placed.

 Snap-On dentures are removable and sometimes that can be an advantage.
 Obviously most people prefer teeth that are not removable, but they are more expensive and can be more difficult to clean.
-Sometimes permanent implant teeth can trap food an be uncomfortable.
-Snap on dentures removable meaning you’ll be able to snap it on and off as many times as needed.
+Sometimes permanent implant teeth can trap food and be uncomfortable.
+Snap on dentures are removable with forceful upward finger pressure.
+Special inserts in the attachment system can be used to make the snaps tighter or looser.
 The snapping is easy.
 When the denture is pressed downward gently onto the implants, the female attachments click onto the male attachment located on top of the implants.
 Snap-on dentures provide the strength and stability to eat foods and talk with confidence again.
 The removability allows the teeth and implants to be easily cleaned too.

 - Stability from implant retention